 I was always the one my friends would come to talk to about whatever problems they would have, so you could say I've been a counselor since I was 10.

-I'm a graduate of Marymount College in Tarrytown, NY, with Bachelor's Degree in Journalism, it's a long story why I majored in journalism, I thought I wanted to be a fashion magazine editor.
-I also minored in Sociology which is a subject of great interest to me.
+I'm a graduate of Marymount College in Tarrytown, NY, with a Bachelor's Degree in Journalism.
+I thought I wanted to be a fashion magazine editor, but realized that path wasn't for me.
 I'm also a graduate of Hunter College School of Social Work in New York City with a Masters Degree in Clinical Social Work.
-I am a warm and compassionate psychotherapist who provides culturally competent therapy with an emphasis on mental health for Black women and girls.
+I am a warm and compassionate psychotherapist who provides culturally competent therapy with an emphasis on mental health for the Black community.
 I love the work that I do and I feel honored to help the people who chose me as their therapist.